-A student is ineligible to continue the program when it becomes mathematically impossible for them to complete the program within the maximum allowable program length by credits, as provided in the SAP Evaluation Interval Table below.
+Courses not satisfactorily completed within a term may result in the student's inability to complete the program within the maximum allowable timeframe.
+A student is ineligible to continue the program when it becomes mathematically impossible for them to complete the program within the maximum allowable program length by credits or weeks, as provided in the SAP Evaluation Interval Table below.

-Courses not satisfactorily completed within a term may result in the student's inability to complete the program within the maximum allowable attempted credits.
 All periods of a student's enrollment count when assessing progress, even periods in which the student did not receive federal financial assistance.